-This is the story of how I helped a no-code platform increase their conversion rate by 13 times using product-led content.
+How we helped Glide Apps increase their conversion rate by 13 times using product-led content.

 How do you measure the ROI of content marketing?
-That’s the most common question we get from marketing managers at growth-stage software startups.
+That’s the most common question we get from marketing managers at no-code SaaS startups.

 It’s a fair question.
 If you’re spending more than $10K a month on your content efforts, you’ll need some way to quantify the fruitfulness of that engagement.